robtweed/qewd/up/examples/cache/ms-db/README.md

 ## Hacking the Demonstration Code

-If you want to understand how the APIs work, look in the */ms-db/db_service* directory where you'll find the handlers for the supported APIs.
-All the examples use a persistent Document (aka Global) named *Documents*.
+If you want to understand how the APIs work and perhaps have a go at modifying them, look in the */ms-db/db_service* directory where you'll find the handlers for the supported APIs.
+All the examples use a persistent Document (*aka* Global) named *Documents*.

 For more information on QEWD's JavaScript/JSON abstraction of Global Storage, go to the [QEWD.js Training Resources](http://docs.qewdjs.com/qewd_training.html) page and study Parts 17 - 27